-With unruly weather conditions, the best time to visit natures abode, is during the summers(June-September) when the temperatures are moderate and hospitable to its tourists.
+The best time to visit Ladakh is in Summer (April - June) when the climate here is pleasant, with the snow from winter all thawed.
 During the rest of the year, Manali-Leh highway is not functional and the only operational way is the Srinagar-Leh highway which also gets affected by occasional landslides.
-However, the Frozen River Trek, one of the most famous treks here is carried out in the months of December and January along the river Zanskar.
+The Frozen River Trek, one of the most famous treks here is carried out in the months of December and January along the river Zanskar.
+The only way to reach for Frozen River Trek is by flying to Leh.

 |Month||Avg.
 Minimum (°C)||Avg.
 Maximum (°C)|